emdete/Qubes-InterVMFS/README.md

 Installation
 ------------

-the following files are required in the given places:
+The following files are required in the given places:

 dom0: